Skip to main content

 “Why are you so worried?”
 Heer stared suspiciously.
 “What happened?”

 Udai was pacing the study.
 Hansa and Jaivanta’s eyes were fixed on the door.
-Shakti stood like a guilty person in a corner sulking.
+Shakti stood like a guilty person in a corner, sulking.
 Heer eyed him coldly and rather disapprovingly.
 Jija hated lies; worse, Heer had no idea where she was.
-Jalal and Rukaiya had walked to the scene with Bairam in toe.
+Jalal and Rukaiya had walked to the scene with Bairam in tow.
 Shakti had called them in an emergency.
-It was way past midday and everyone had just received a message from Pratap “We need to talk.
-Palace Study. @2” Confused and not knowing what to expect Rukaiya had held Heer’s hands worried.
+It was way past midday, and everyone had just received a message from Pratap: “We need to talk.
+Palace Study. @2” Confused and not knowing what to expect, Rukaiya had held Heer’s hands worried.

 “I…” Udai spoke only to stop.

-Ajabdeh woke with a startle at the unfamiliar surroundings, and then she remembered everything as her cheeks grew hot and she blushed.
-He was not there and it made her frown.
+Ajabdeh startled awake at the unfamiliar surroundings, and then she remembered everything as her cheeks grew hot and she blushed.
+He was not there, and it made her frown.
 Dressing up, she stepped out of the well-furnished room into the sheesh mahal.
-On the table, was a note with breakfast.
-“Be back soon” She frowned.
+On the table was a note with breakfast.
+“Be back soon," She frowned.
 Where was he?
 She ate the bread and stared around the place.
 If they were going to make a home out of it, things needed to be sorted, especially her library and a room for Brownie.
-She was suddenly worried about how everyone, especially Ranima would take it.
+She was suddenly worried about how everyone, especially Ranima, would take it.

 Pratap rushed to his office and finished up some pending work to leave for the day.
 As he was leaving, an Instagram story from Ajabdeh Punwar grabbed his attention.
 It was a selfie of theirs at the RukLal wedding. #settinggoals made him smile.
 When he arrived back at the residential wing, Ajabdeh was on the floor of the sheesh mahal, going through her emails.